kyma-project/test-infra/development/tools/cmd/pjtester/README.md

 If you need new Secrets on workload clusters, ask the Neighbors team to create it for your tests.

 PJtester is not able to wait till your new images are build on a PR.
 That still requires an extra commit after the image is placed in the registry.
-We will think on how to solve that in [#2632](https://github.com/kyma-project/test-infra/issues/2632).
+We have an issue logged for that: [#2632](https://github.com/kyma-project/test-infra/issues/2632).
+Follow it for updates on the topic.